Experiment Visualization for "Challenges in Replay Detection by TDLM in Post-Encoding Resting State"

 • Anchor and report replay-rate priors to SWR literature (≤20 events min−1).

-• Simulate if replay rates indicated by TDLM results can be reliably found
+• Simulate if replay rates indicated by TDLM results can be reliably found.

 • Preregister temporal windows and decoder normalisation choices.